NASA-SW-VnV/ikos/README.md

 Installation instructions for Archlinux, CentOS, Debian, Fedora, Mac OS X, Red Hat, Ubuntu and Windows are available in the [doc/install](doc/install) directory.
 These instructions assume you have sudo or root access.
 If you don't, please follow the instructions in [doc/install/ROOTLESS.md](doc/install/ROOTLESS.md).

 Note: If you build LLVM from source, you need to enable run-time type information (RTTI).
-You will also need CMake >= 3.4.3

 Once you have all the required dependencies, move to the next section.